Antena 1 (Romania): News

-Observator is the channel's daily newscast (that airs at the Observator 12 from Monday to Friday) it is one of the most watched newscasts in Romania.
+Observator is Antena 1's daily newscast (that airs at the Observator 12 from Monday to Friday) it is one of the most watched newscasts in Romania.
 It has fifth daily editions, starting at 6.00 AM, 12.00 PM on weekdays or 1 PM on weekend, 5.00 PM, 7.00 PM, and 11.00 PM/11.30 PM.
-Its flagship daily evening newscast is Observator 19.00, anchored by Alessandra Stoicescu on weekdays, and Irina Ursu on weekend.
+Its flagship daily evening newscast is Observator 19.00, anchored by Alessandra Stoicescu on weekdays, and Nadina Cămpean on weekend.

 The daily morning edition of Observator is broadcast at 6.00 AM.
 Its hosts are Iuliana Pepene and Bogdan Alecsandru on weekdays, Mihai Jurca and Andra Petrescu on weekend are the hosts for Observator 6.00 AM.
-Laura Nuredin is hosted for Observator 13.00.
-From Monday to Friday, Andreea Ţopan, Olivia Păunescu and Valentin Butnaru are the hosts for Observator 12.00, Florin Căruceru and Mihaela Călin are anchoring the broadcast at 17:00.
+Florin Căruceru and Mădălina Iacob are the hosts for Observator 13.00.
+From Monday to Friday, Mihaela Călin, Olivia Păunescu and Valentin Butnaru are the hosts for Observator 12.00, Valentin Butnaru and Oana Ormenișan are anchoring the broadcast at 17:00.
 Also, from Monday to Thursday, Observator has a nightly news edition, hosted by Marius Pancu.

 On November 28, 2016, when Antena 1 launched its own HD feed, Observator debuted a new set, which includes a new studio, a new logo, opening theme and a new graphics package.
 The Observator website, observator.tv, was also relaunched at the end of November 2016.
 On April 19, 2020, Observator came with a new graphics package and its website changed its name and domain to observatornews.ro, launching also a news application.